VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 Modifying a dependency in a `pure-mode` project with a version of npm not supporting `pure-mode` is likely going to leave the project in a broken state and should be avoided.

 When using `pure-mode` it will be recommended to properly configure the `engines` field of the `package.json` to make sure developers who want to modify the dependencies don't shoot themselves in the foot and put the project in an instable state.

+### Projects not using workspaces

+The `pure-mode` will also be available for projects not using the workspace feature.
+This is useful as a library author, using `pure-mode` gives me the guarantee that my library will work as intended when consumed by projects which use `pure-mode`.

 ## Prior Art and Alternatives